Category: Prejudged Reports & Presentation

 Q & A: 3 min

 JUDGING: Judges will use the rating sheets (prejudged, presentation) to score competitors.
+The prejudged score will be included in the performance score.
 The panel of judges evaluating prejudged materials may not necessarily be the same panel evaluating the presentations.
 All decisions of the judges are final.

 Sample Practice Materials